rdlauer/articles/blues/indoor-tracking/indoor-asset-tracking.md

 ![blues wireless notecard](notecard-nbgl.png)

-Even though the Notecard is a cellular device, you actually have to program the modem with archaic AT commands.
+Even though the Notecard is a cellular device, you don't have to program the modem with archaic AT commands.
 The [Notecard API is all JSON](https://dev.blues.io/reference/notecard-api/introduction/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking), all the time.
 For instance, say you wanted to query the last known location on the Notecard, you'd use the [card.location API](https://dev.blues.io/reference/notecard-api/card-requests/?utm_source=hackster&utm_medium=web&utm_campaign=featured-project&utm_content=indoor-asset-tracking#card-location):

 ```
 // Request